#06-04 Westech Building, Pandan Loop, Singapore 128424

 What if you’ve found any errors?

-Don’t delay anymore and hire a web developer to fix up the issues.
+Don’t delay any more; hire a web developer to fix the issues.

 #2 Keep the number of steps of your checkout process to the minimum

-This point is so obvious that needs no explanation but surprisingly there are many eCommerce stores which do ask an endless number of questions from their potential buyers before they buy any product.
+This point is so obvious that it needs no explanation, but surprisingly, many eCommerce stores ask endless questions from their potential buyers before they buy any product.

-I really don’t get the point of asking ‘From where you came to know about us?’ when you can track this using your web analytic reports.
-I also don’t see any logic to ask for the Landline number when you already asked for their mobile number and email confirmation (asking users to enter their email 2 times) which the users anyway copy and paste from one field to another one.
+I don’t get the point of asking, ‘From where did you learn about us?’ when you can track this using your web analytic reports.
+I also don’t see any logic in asking for the Landline number when you already asked for their mobile number and email confirmation (asking users to enter their email two times), which the users copy and paste from one field to another.

-Above are just some of the example questions/fields that you can avoid asking your potential buyers.
+Above are some example questions/fields you can avoid asking your potential buyers.

-Asking too many questions even if they are not useful for their purchase can also result in high order abandonment rate.
+Asking too many questions, even if they are not helpful for their purchase, can also result in a high order abandonment rate.

 #3 Do inform your potential buyers about the estimated timeframe

-You must have noticed how several eCommerce websites show the number of steps to complete their checkout process and also inform the users about their current steps as well.
+You must have noticed how several eCommerce websites show the number of steps to complete their checkout process and inform users about their current steps.

-For example, if buying a product requires a customer to fill a 3-step checkout form and the customer already knows, through an indication, that they are on step 1 of 3 or step 2 of 3, they become aware of the estimated time to finish the checkout process.
+For example, suppose buying a product requires a customer to fill out a 3-step checkout form, and the customer already knows, through an indication, that they are on step 1 of 3 or step 2 of 3.
+In that case, they know the estimated time to finish the checkout process.

 Is it necessary for a checkout process?

 No, not at all.
-But it does help the users to know about the estimated time to finish the checkout process which further reduces the order abandonment rate.
+However, it does help the users know the estimated time to finish the checkout process, reducing the order abandonment rate.

 #4 Display your security seals clearly